 Can I see a full calendar of events in advance?

 We work with the industry’s best practitioners who won’t always know their availability months in advance.
 We will endeavor to give participants as much notice as possible when programming events.
-Upon selected you will have access to an fortnightly newsletter outlining upcoming events.
+Upon selection you will have access to an fortnightly newsletter outlining upcoming events.

 Who will deliver the events?

 BAFTA events are delivered and led by BAFTA-winners and nominees as well as industry professionals from the film and television industry.
-Please visit BAFTA Guru for a taste of previous BAFTA Content.

 Will BAFTA cover my travel to and from events?